Stock market today: A dip for Nvidia weighs on Wall Street, and indexes edge back from records

-NEW YORK (AP) — U.S. stock indexes are edging back from their records Thursday, weighed down by a dip for Wall Street darling Nvidia, following a mixed set of reports on the economy.
+NEW YORK (AP) — U.S. stock indexes edged back from their records Thursday, weighed down by a dip for Wall Street darling Nvidia, following a mixed set of reports on the economy.

-The S&P 500 was down 0.2% from its all-time high set before Wednesday’s Juneteenth holiday for financial markets.
-The Nasdaq composite was also pulling back from its record and down 0.7%, as of 2:45 p.m.
-Eastern time.
-The Dow Jones Industrial Average was doing better with a gain of 367 points, or 0.9%.
+The S&P 500 dropped 0.3% from its all-time high set before trading paused for Wednesday’s Juneteenth holiday.
+The Nasdaq composite also pulled back from its record and slipped 0.8%.
+The Dow Jones Industrial Average beat the market with a gain of 299 points, or 0.8%.

-Nvidia gave up an early gain and fell 2.4% to put at risk an eight-week winning streak.
-The chip company has been the main beneficiary of Wall Street's frenzy around artificial-intelligence technology, and it supplanted Microsoft on Tuesday to become the most valuable company in the market.
+Nvidia gave up an early gain and swung to a loss of 3.5% to put at risk an eight-week winning streak.
+The chip company has been the main beneficiary of Wall Street's frenzy around artificial-intelligence technology, and it had supplanted Microsoft on Tuesday to become the most valuable company in the market.
+Nvidia's stumble ceded the top spot back to Microsoft.

-The gains for Nvidia and other AI winners have helped prop up the stock market despite some weakness in the U.S. economy.
-High interest rates meant to grind down inflation have hurt the housing market and manufacturing in particular, while lower-income households are showing signs of struggling to keep up with still-rising prices.
+Besides raising worries about a potential bubble where investors' excitement is getting excessive, the eye-popping gains for Nvidia and other AI winners have also helped prop up the stock market despite some weakness in the U.S. economy.
+High interest rates meant to grind down inflation have hurt the housing market and manufacturing, while lower-income households are showing signs of struggling to keep up with still-rising prices.

 Winnebago Industries, for example, has been introducing “economical” trailers to attract customers amid “inconsistent retail patterns.”
-But its profit and revenue for the latest quarter fell short of analysts’ expectations.
-Shares of the maker of motorhomes and pontoons fell 3.8%.
+But it said Thursday its profit and revenue for the latest quarter fell short of analysts’ expectations.
+Shares of the maker of motorhomes and pontoons fell 3.5%.

 The supernova for AI stocks has helped mask some weakness underneath the surface in the market.
 That can be a worrying signal for market watchers, who would prefer to see a large number of companies pushing the market higher instead of just a handful.